UniversalDependencies/docs/_fr-dep/csubjpass.md

 csubjpass(cru, triché)
 ~~~

-Currently FrenchSpoken doesn't use the `csubjpass` relation.
+Currently FrenchSpoken does not use the `csubjpass` relation.